 Add the flour, and stir everything round to amalgamate and cook it out a little.
 Add the beer and stir thoroughly with a wooden spoon, making sure to get any tasty gooey brown bits off the base of the pan, and thoroughly mixing in the flour.

 Add the stock, along with the thyme, bay leaves, mustard, and the sugar and vinegar if you’re using them.
-Stir it all together, cover, and put in the oven for about two and a half hours.
+Stir it all together, cover, and put in the oven for about two hours.

-After two and a half hours, remove the lid, and put it back in the oven for a few minutes.
-Cut slices from the baguette, and spread them thickly with Dijon mustard.
+After about two hours, cut slices from the baguette, and spread them thickly with Dijon mustard.
 Arrange these on top of the casserole.
-Firm or slightly stale bread is fine, and some people like to toast it a bit first, but I prefer the gooey overall effect of leaving it untoasted.
+Firm or slightly stale bread is fine, and some people like to toast it a bit first, but I prefer the gooey overall effect of leaving it un-toasted.

 Return the casserole to the oven, uncovered, for half an hour and serve.